jfcarocota/BlackEngineProject/README.md

 - **ESC**: Close ImGui debug windows

 ## 🔊 Audio
-- Uses SFML audio with OpenAL.
-The `.app` bundles `libopenal.1.dylib` so end-users do not need Homebrew.
+- SFML 3 audio uses miniaudio internally.
+No OpenAL or extra dylibs required.
-- In development, audio also works when running the app from Finder or Terminal.
+- Audio works when running from Terminal or Finder.

 ## 🧰 Troubleshooting
-- If the app shows missing assets when double-clicked: the app now sets its working directory to `Contents/Resources`; assets are copied there.
-Rebuild if assets changed.
+- If the app shows missing assets when double-clicked: the app sets its working directory to `Contents/Resources`; rebuild if assets changed.
 - If macOS blocks the app: remove quarantine (`xattr -dr com.apple.quarantine BlackEngineProject.app`).

 ## 🔐 Code Signing & Notarization (optional)